mckinsey/vizro/vizro-core/docs/pages/user-guides/data.md

 When a [filter](filters.md) depends on dynamic data and no `selector` is explicitly defined in the `vm.Filter` model, the available selector values update on page refresh to reflect the latest dynamic data.
 This is called a _dynamic filter_.

-The system for updating dynamic filters works exactly like other non-control components such as `vm.Graph`.
+The mechanism behind updating dynamic filters works exactly like other non-control components such as `vm.Graph`.
 However, unlike such components, a filter can depend on multiple data sources.
 If at least one data source of the components in the filter's `targets` is dynamic then the filter is dynamic.
 Remember that when `targets` is not explicitly specified, a filter applies to all the components on a page that use a DataFrame including `column`.

 When the page is refreshed, the behavior of a dynamic filter is as follows: